 Of course, if two or more cases addressing issues that are closely connected are separately referred to more than one forum, even if they do not have exactly the same factual foundation, it may be desirable to have a coordinated resolution in a single dispute between the parties.
-For example, in the cases relating to sweeteners between the United States and Mexico (DS308), Mexico referred the alleged violation of US market access commitment on sugar originated in Mexico to a NAFTA panel, and the United States referred Mexico's imposition of retaliatory internal taxes on sweeteners originating in the United States (and drinks with such sweeteners) to a WTO panel.
+For example, in the cases relating to sweeteners between the United States and Mexico (DS308), Mexico referred the alleged violation of US market access commitment on sugar originated in Mexico to a NAFTA panel, and the United States referred Mexico's imposition of retaliatory internal taxes on sweeteners originating in the United States (and drinks with such sweeteners) to a

+WTO panel.
 It has been suggested that these matters should have been addressed in a single forum because of the close relationship between the two disputes.

 However, the dispute settlement procedures in these respective agreements only relate to the interpretation and application of the agreements in question, so the emergence of cases in which "disputes" relating to multiple articles are handled separately using the respective procedures and the long time to achieve the resolution of the overall "dispute" is inevitable, as it stems from the pluralistic nature of international law; what Japan must consider is how to utilize the means of handling such situations.
 As described above, this issue is usually dealt with by establishing provisions on regarding the relationship with dispute settlement procedures under other agreements in each agreement.
-The relationship in terms of priority can generally be classified into the following three: (1) priority is given to the dispute settlement procedures under the relevant FTA; (2) priority is given to the dispute settlement procedures under the relevant FTA; (2) priority is given to the dispute settlement procedures under the relevant FTA; (1) priority is given to the dispute settlement procedures under the vertically the same issue under different agreements, additional use of the other procedures is prohibited.
+The relationship in terms of priority can generally be classified into the following three: (1) priority is given to the dispute settlement procedures under the relevant FTA; (2) priority is given to the dispute settlement procedures under the WTO Agreement; or (3) the complainant may choose between the two, but in order to avoid conflicting results on practically the same issue under different agreements, additional use of the other procedures is prohibited.
 In the EPAs/FTAs Japan concluded, (3) has been used.
 It will be vital to continue to pay closely attention to the competition between state-to-state dispute settlement procedures in the future.